padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 ```

 ### Lists
-Lists are defined using square brackets [ ] and are useful for holding multiple values which can be of dissimilar data types.
+Lists are defined using square brackets [ ] and are useful for holding multiple values, which can be of dissimilar data types.
 A list variable of 5 countries in Europe will be declared as:

 ```JavaScript
 var europe = ['Sweden', 'Latvia', 'Portugal', 'France', 'Slovakia'];